-Host organizations: The application for the 2020 program will open in January 2020.
+Host organizations: The application for the 2020 program is now open.
+Organizations can access the application here.

-Join our mailing list to receive periodic updates about the Arts Internship Program, including application annoucements.
+Join our mailing list to receive periodic updates about the Arts Internship Program.

 The Arts Internship Program is a paid summer internship program that provides high school students with practical job experience in arts-related positions.
 Interns explore the arts in an in-depth and applicable way while also gaining 21st century job skills.
 For many students, these internships serve as their first paid job experience.
 Internships range from 40 to 400 hours between May and August and start at a minimum of $9.00 per hour.